 and the user says “book a flight for july third twenty twenty one”, without using a Data Type the API returns

 value: "july third twenty twenty one"

 However, if you explicitly designate the entity departure to have Data Type Date in the Dashboard, the API returns

 The Data Type of an entity thus determines what is done to the entity value after it has been recognized.
 While the default Data Type String returns the value verbatim, the other Data Types, such as Date, provide normalizations for the entities that make their further use easier.
 The Data Types are defined in the Speechly Dashboard when listing entities.

 And while Standard Variables and Data Types can be used separately, the two features are best when combined.

-Here are all Entity Data Types that we support, a brief description of what they do, and with what Standard Variable they are designed to work.
+Here are all Entity Data Types that we support, a brief description of what they do, and what Standard Variable they are designed to work with.